-We charge a $100 consultation fee to consult with you regarding your desired tattoo, its placement, and the prep and aftercare logistics.
-Our minimum fee for a small tattoo is $200.
+Our minimum fee for a small tattoo is $250.
 Whenever possible, we try to quote a comprehensive fee for your desired tattoo by the conclusion of the consultation.
-However, some artistic engagements may require a significant investment of time for upfront design work, prior to the actual tattoo work being done, and would be better handled via our hourly rate of $200 per hour.
+However, some artistic engagements may require a significant investment of time for upfront design work, prior to the actual tattoo work being done, and would be better handled via our hourly rate of $250 per hour.
 In such situations, we will provide you with a range of estimated hours it will take to complete your work -- all inclusive of the upfront design work and actual tattoo creation.

 Is a deposit required?

 Yes.
 We require a 20% deposit (minimum $100) before we proceed to the consultation process.
 All deposits are non-refundable and non-transferable, and will be applied to the final cost of your tattoo.
+Our calendar is in high demand.
 If you fail to make your appointment without 48 hour notice, your deposit will be forfeit.

 How can I pay?